Explore Treatment Modalities & Creative Strategies as Solutions

 The number one concern of students presenting for therapy in counseling centers is anxiety, with over 60% of students endorsing symptoms of anxiety upon intake.
 The pandemic and current political and racial climate has only made this worse since the 2020 survey data was collected.
 Anxiety permeates every part of higher education, including academic performance, attendance and retention.
 Besides the students, student-facing staff of higher education are particularly impacted, as they have to help manage student anxieties.

-Join us on April 26, 2023 when our expert presenter – Marcus Hotaling, the Director of Eppler-Wolff Counseling Center at Union College and President of the Association for University and College Counseling Center Directors (AUCCCD) – will discuss not only cognitive behavior treatment as an option of care, but also various other treatment modalities and creative options as solutions in addressing overwhelming student need in an overtaxed system.
+Our expert presenter – Marcus Hotaling, the Director of Eppler-Wolff Counseling Center at Union College and President of the Association for University and College Counseling Center Directors (AUCCCD) – discusses not only cognitive behavior treatment as an option of care, but also various other treatment modalities and creative options as solutions in addressing overwhelming student need in an overtaxed system.
 You’ll also have an opportunity to explore how underrepresented student populations are specifically impacted by marginalization and societal issues.

 You’ll gain evidence-based treatments, including alternative and creative options for addressing and reducing anxiety when treating college students.

 Get crucial, actionable takeaways that will help you: